openebs/openebs/designs/helm-charts/local-bind-volumes.md

 4. **Configuring the Local Flag**:
    - The `local` flag can be modified by administrators using `kubectl-mayastor` commands, allowing on-demand toggling.
    - Setting `local: true` enables strict local attachment; setting `local: false` removes the affinity restrictions, allowing the volume to be scheduled across nodes if required.
+   - The enforcement of the `local` flag applies only during the scheduling and rescheduling processes.
+If a pod is located on a different node from the storage, the scheduling or rescheduling should not be managed by this implementation.
+Instead, this behavior should be left to the Kubernetes scheduler itself.
+.

 ## 6. User Stories